History of clothing and textiles: Ancient Burma (Pyu Period)

-Pyu statue of Vishnu and Lakshmi, Archaeological Museum of Hmawza, Pyay.

 Ancient Thailand

-The earliest evidence of spinning in Thailand can be found at the archaeological site of Tha Kae located in Central Thailand.
-Tha Kae was inhabited during the end of the first millennium BC to the late first millennium AD.
+The earliest known evidence of spinning in Thailand comes from the archaeological site of Tha Kae located in Central Thailand.
+Tha Kae was inhabited from the end of the first millennium BC to the late first millennium AD.
 Here, archaeologists discovered 90 fragments of a spindle whorl dated from 3rd century BC to 3rd century AD.
-And the shape of these finds indicate the connections with south China and India.
+The shapes of these finds indicate connections with south China and India.

 Ancient South America

 The earliest textiles found in South America date back to an estimated 12,000 years ago.
-These woven textiles were excavated from the Guitarrero Cave in Peru.
-It is assumed that they were being used by settlers for a variety of creations like baskets and wall coverings.
-Contrary to the assumptions that these early raids in the Andes mountains were executed exclusively by men, Edward A. Jolie's research indicates that women must have been among these settlers as well.
+These textiles were excavated from the Guitarrero Cave in Peru.
+It is assumed that they were being used by settlers for a variety of creations like baskets and wall-coverings.
+Contrary to the assumptions that early raids in the Andes mountains were executed exclusively by men, Edward A. Jolie's research indicates that women must have been among these settlers as well.
 His reason for believing so is the general cultural connection of textile weaving being produced by women.